 In second year, he elected to do two rural placements instead of one.

-“That was how keen I was on it,” he said.
+“That was how keen I was on it,” he says.

-In fourth year, he spent six weeks in Bowen and in fifth year he had three months out in Mount Isa.
+In his fourth year, he spent six weeks in Bowen and in his fifth year he had three months out in Mount Isa.

 In his final year, Matthew’s love for rural medicine was now firmly embedded, but he wanted to affirm that the rural path was the right road to travel.

-“It was interesting in Year 5 – I had a lot more exposure to those more specialised areas of medicine like paediatrics, obstetrics and gynaecology and surgery.
+“It was interesting in Year Five – I had a lot more exposure to those more specialised areas of medicine like paediatrics, obstetrics and gynaecology and surgery.

 “It made me think.
 Do I want to want to go down the Rural Generalist pathway, where I am a GP and then develop an advanced skill in one of these areas, or do I want to become a specialist in one of those areas rather than a GP?

 “I thought the best way to find out was do a really long placement in a rural area and properly experience what it is like to be a member of a rural medical team.
 So, I decided to do the 35-week placement in Longreach.”

 Matthew is now sure he made the right choice.

 “I have come away from the placement thinking Rural Generalism is definitely what I want to do.